 Byte vs. SmileDirectClub

 Byte is newer to the home aligner market than SmileDirectClub.
-Even so, they stand out in their innovation — they offer a treatment plan that can deliver final results in an average of four months, thanks in part to their HyperByte device, which can encourage faster dental shifts for some customers.
+Even so, they stand out in their innovation — they offer a treatment plan that takes an average of 4–5 months, thanks in part to their HyperByte device, which can encourage faster dental shifts for some customers.

 Like SmileDirectClub, Byte offers nighttime-only treatment and 100% approval on financing.
 It seems like Byte has combined some of the best perks other companies offer, and that’s why they’re our top choice for home aligner treatment.
 They don’t have any retail stores or provide consistent oversight, but if a short treatment timeline is most important to you, Byte may be a good option.

 If you’re on a tight budget (or just love great deals) EZ Smile might be a good choice.
 Their $2,499 price is hundreds lower than SmileDirectClub and most other clear aligner competitors.

 Plus, they offer flexible financing plans and a 90-day money-back guarantee.
 They don’t have the experience and brand power that SmileDirectClub does, nor do they have a nighttime-only option, but anyone looking for an affordable treatment should consider EZ Smile.